69th Bomb Squadron: Cold War

 The 69th was reactivated as a Strategic Air Command Convair B-36 Peacemaker bombardment squadron in 1953.
 Engaged in worldwide training missions with the B-36 until 1956 when re-equipped with the jet Boeing B-52 Stratofortress.
+The 69th was part of the 42nd Bomb Wing at Loring AFB, ME.
+The 69th was part of Strategic Air Command alert force.

 On 16 September 1958, a B-52D (serial number 55-65) assigned to the squadron crashed in the vicinity of St Paul, Minnesota, while transiting en route on a continental United States (CONUS) training mission.
 The cause of the crash was believed to be a separation of flight controls that led to the tail separating from the aircraft.
 Of the eight crewmembers involved, only the copilot survived while several civilians were injured.
 A plaque was erected at the site of the crash in Inver Grove Heights, Minnesota.

 During the Vietnam War the squadron deployed personnel and aircraft to Andersen Air Force Base, Guam and U-Tapao Royal Thai Navy Airfield, Thailand, for Operation Arc Light missions from 1968 to 1975.
 Crews maintained nuclear alert until the end of the Cold War.

+In Oct 1988, the 69th became a conventional-munitions only B-52G squadron.
+The squadron tasking included conventional bombing, Harpoon Missiles for anti-shipping capabilities, and Naval mine-laying.
+The 69th was the first B-52 squadron to deploy in support of Desert Shield and Desert Storm.
+The 69th was the bombing element of the 4300 Provisional Bomb Wing located at Diego Garcia British Indian Ocean Territory (BIOT).

 The last B-52G departed Loring Air Force Base on 18 Nov 1993 and base closed on 30 September 1994.
 Inactivated on 31 Dec 1993 with the drawdown of US Strategic forces.